NEO-Wake-UP/wake-up-card-game/README.md

 # Goal of the Game

-The main victory condition:
+**"Free-for-all" mode:**

-A player who collects **4400B** may declare:
+A player who collects 4,400B declares:
 "I am an oligarch."
+Once confirmed by the other players, they are declared the winner.

+**"Two-on-two" team play:**
+Players who collect a combined total of 8,000B declare:
+"We are millionaires."
+Once confirmed by the other players, they are declared the winners.

+**"Three-on-three" team play:**
+Players who collect a combined total of 10,800B declare:
+"We are millionaires."
-If confirmed by the other players, that player wins the game.
+Once confirmed by the other players, they are declared the winners.

-The number **4400** is a symbolic reference to the famous **404 error**.

 ---